sarkershantonu/sarkershantonu.github.io/_posts/2021/2021-04-29-Allure2-annotations.md

     @Test
     @Severity(SeverityLevel.MINOR)
     @Description("Adding all items from an int Array")
-    @Story("An User should be able to add all items in an array if integers") public void testAddIntArray(){
+    @Story("An User should be able to add all items in an array of integers") public void testAddIntArray(){
         int[] data = {5,10,25,6,4};
         assertEquals(50,myCal.add(data));